Site Search

 Once you have installed the tools, get and set up your license file.
 (The free-to-use Quartus® Prime Lite Edition can be used without obtaining and setting up a license file.)

-To generate and update license files, sign in to the Intel website and use the dedicated site called Intel FPGA Self-Service License Center.
+To generate or update license files, sign in to the Altera® website and go to a dedicated site called the Intel FPGA Self-Service License Center.

 ■ For sign-in, see the information below.